Three-dimensional Navier-Stokes equations driven by space-time white noise: N-S equation by regularity structure theory

-where the suprema are taken over the same sets as in Definition 2.2, but with $\|\tau\|_\alpha=1$.
 This gives a natural topology for the space of all models for a given regularity structure.
+In the following we consider the models are periodic in space, which allows us to require the bounds to hold globally.

-Now we have the following definition for the spaces of distributions $\mathcal{C}^\alpha_\mathfrak{s}$, $\alpha<0$, which is an extension of the definition of H\"{o}lder space to include $\alpha<0$. .10in
+Now we have the following definition for the spaces of distributions $\mathcal{C}^\alpha$, $\alpha<0$, which is an extension of the definition of H\"{o}lder space to include $\alpha<0$. .10in